Ansuman91/Ansuman91/README.md

 - 🔭 I’m currently working on Verizon India
 - 🌱 I’m currently learning Cassandra
-- 👯 Open for any colloboration
+- 👯 Open for any collaboration
 - 💬 Can discuss on Java,Microservice,Kubernetes,Design & Development
 - 📫 How to reach me: asahoo.91@gmail.com
 - ⚡ Fun fact: Am Good at Cooking